List of content you will read in this article:

 - Customizability: Xrdp can be customized and configured to work with various desktop environments and window managers on Linux, allowing users to tailor their remote desktop experience.

-- Secure: Xrdp can be used with secure encryption protocols (such as TLS) to protect the remote desktop connection from eavesdropping and unauthorized access.
+- Secure: Xrdp can be used with encryption protocols (such as TLS) to protect the remote desktop connection from eavesdropping and unauthorized access.

-Disadvantages of Xrdp
+Disadvantages of Xrdp:

-- Limited Features: Xrdp is primarily designed for remote desktop access and might not provide all the advanced features and tools available in some other remote desktop solutions.
+- Limited Features: Xrdp is primarily designed for remote desktop access and might not provide all the advanced features and tools available in other remote desktop solutions.

 - Configuration Complexity: Configuring Xrdp on Linux systems can be complex for beginners, as it often requires editing configuration files and understanding various settings.